jpswade/jpswade.github.io/_posts/2009-01-09-how-to-restart-the-explorer-shell-in-windows-xp.md

   - xp
 ---
 <p class="lead">
-  If you have landed yourself here chances are you already know why you want to do this, but for those who don&#8217;t here&#8217;s why:
+  If you have landed yourself here chances are you already know why you want to do this, but for those who don't here's why:
 </p>

 When installing a new application, they sometimes require you to restart for them to work, often just restarting the Windows explorer shell will be sufficient for it to work as expected.

-Normally most people just kill it via Task Manager, but this can have adverse effects on your system (such as data loss), so here&#8217;s how to do it properly:
+Normally most people just kill it via Task Manager, but this can have adverse effects on your system (such as data loss), so here's how to do it properly:

 <!--more-->